jsadowyj/sadowyj.net/content/_index.md

 ### so what? 💭

-I've been at the forefront of some [seriously cool projects](/projects), such as leading the development of the NetSapiens Console (nsc), which dynamically builds IVR call-flow diagrams bbased on a series of API calls.
+I've been at the forefront of some [seriously cool projects](/projects), such as leading the development of the NetSapiens Console (nsc), which dynamically builds IVR call-flow diagrams based on a series of API calls.

 Having led application deployments, and executed large-scale migrations for large organizations and U.S. government agencies.
 I can take applications from their infancy all the way to self-sustaning cloud architecture.